gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 ### Collections

 **NOTE:**
-- These collection times are clock time, not CPU time.
-So they do not take the number of workers into account.
+These collection times are clock time, not CPU time.
-- Everything I say about CPU time below is incorrect.

 ![Total Collection Time](images/long-lived-40-total-collection-time.png)

 When `SoftMaxHeapSize` is too low, and ZGC does not have enough collection headroom, ZGC triggers garbage collections at the rate of 2 per second.
-The total CPU time used by these collections is 2 minutes, which means that the scenario keeps 1 of the instance's 16 CPUs busy for the entire 2 minutes.

 As `SoftMaxHeapSize` rises, each collection takes more time, but the frequency of collections falls faster than mean collection time rises.
-As a result, total collection time drops to about 60 seconds, consuming about half of a CPU on average over the 2 minutes.

 ![Collections](images/long-lived-40-collections.png)